 • Fostering connections amongst students, and between students, the university, and campus community.

 • Making informed decisions in challenging academic, social, and personal circumstances.

 • Defining personal values, short and long-term goals, and standards of conduct congruent with campus rules and regulations.

-This program is currently open to EOP male students at SUNY New Paltz.
-Any of these students can attend MVP events, however if they want to become official voting members they must complete and maintain specific requirements as follows:
+This program is currently open to EOP students who identify as male at SUNY New Paltz.
+Any of these students can attend MVP events, however if they want to get the full MVP experience they can join the Leadership Development Committee.

-• Students seeking membership must attend two or more MVP Program initiatives, complete at least two hours of community service, and must present a written statement of commitment to the mission of MVP, typically at the beginning of a semester.
+• Students seeking LDC membership must present a written statement of commitment to the mission of MVP, typically at the beginning of a semester.

 • They must conduct themselves in an honorable fashion.
-If there is documented evidence to the contrary their membership will be revoked.
+If there is documented evidence to the contrary their membership can be revoked.

 Executive Officers & Positions Spring 2014: